Bert Pearce

-Herbert Pearce (6 January 1919 – 21 August 2002) was a Welsh communist.
+Herbert Pearce (6 January 1919 – 21 August 2002), commonly known as Bert Pearce, was a Welsh communist activist and political candidate.

-Born in Pembroke Dock, Pearce was educated at the Pembroke Dock County School and followed his parents in joining the Labour Party, while working as a clerk.
-In 1938, he moved to Birmingham and joined the Communist Party of Great Britain (CPGB), working full-time for the party from 1941.
-He was also active in the Clerical and Administrative Workers Union and on Birmingham Trades Council.
+Born in Pembroke Dock, Pearce was educated at the Pembroke Dock County School.
+In 1936 he followed his parents' example by becoming a member of the Labour Party; he was working at the time as a clerk in the local labour exchange.
+By 1938 he had moved to Handsworth, Birmingham and joined the Communist Party of Great Britain (CPGB).
+Starting in 1941, he was a full-time Party official.
+In 1946 he married fellow Welsh communist Margaret Forbister.
+They had a son and daughter.